Revelation Space: Summary

-The next strand centres around Ilia Volyova aboard the Nostalgia for Infinity, a large ship capable of interstellar travel.
+The next strand centers around Ilia Volyova in the year 2543, aboard the Nostalgia for Infinity, a large ship capable of interstellar travel.
 Volyova and the other members of her skeleton crew wish to find Sylveste because they believe he can help them with their captain, who has been infected with the Melding Plague, a nanotech virus that attacks human cells and machine implants to pervert them into grotesque combinations.
+The Infinity has also been effected by the plague and is deteriorating, though its progress has been slowed by keeping the captain cryogenically frozen.